rahul-malik/swift-evolution/proposals/0000-swiftpm-script-support.md

 #### Shared local dependency cache

-Dependencies will be stored and managed by a local dependency cache which will allow scripts to avoid over-fetching
+Dependencies will be stored and managed by a local dependency cache which will allow scripts to reuse any dependencies that have already been fetched.

 ## Alternatives considered